AppsFlyerSDK/appsflyer-meta-quest2-unity-sample-app/README.md

 **Arguments**:

-- `DEV_KEY`: Get from the marketer or [AppsFlyer HQ](https://support.appsflyer.com/hc/en-us/articles/211719806-App-settings-#general-app-settings).
+- `string DEV_KEY`: Get from the marketer or [AppsFlyer HQ](https://support.appsflyer.com/hc/en-us/articles/211719806-App-settings-#general-app-settings).
-- `QUEST_APP_ID`: Your Quest Store app ID (For Quest 2, it's the number in the store URL - for example: https://www.oculus.com/experiences/quest/XXXXXXXXXXXXXXXX/).
+- `string QUEST_APP_ID`: Your Quest Store app ID (For Quest 2, it's the number in the store URL - for example: https://www.oculus.com/experiences/quest/XXXXXXXXXXXXXXXX/).
+- `bool isSandbox`: Whether to activate sandbox mode.
+False by default.
+This option is for debugging.
+With the sandbox mode, AppsFlyer dashboard does not show the data.

 ### Start